Baxbox/cryptobot/README.md

 # BaxBoxBot

 ## Overview
 This is a simple automated trading bot for **Solana-based tokens**, designed to monitor prices and execute trades based on predefined conditions.
 The bot supports multiple wallets, allowing different users to have their own lists of coins and trading rules.
+This is currently a prototype non-functioning.

 ## Features
 - 🪙 **Supports Multiple Wallets** – Manage multiple Solana wallets with unique trading strategies.